jbmilgrom/blogg/src/post/hello-world.md

     <span class="badge"><a href="/">← Home</a></span>
 </p>
 ```
-resulting in the page you are looking at, more or less.
+resulting in the page of HTML you are viewing.

 This process is orchestrated by [llty](https://www.11ty.dev/), a "a simpler static site generator," as advertised.
 In the root of my blog directory, the command `yarn eleventy serve` tells `eleventy` to read this config file